TomBergmanis/TomBergmanis/README.md

 I love to learn, solve problems and have a keen interest in data and how it is used.
 My journey began when I was first introduced to basic programming during my final year at university.
 This sparked an interest to pursue learning Python in my own time, where I enrolled myself in a variety of online courses.
 This didn't stop here; I found out about the HyperionDev CoGrammar Skills boot camp, where I have been learning Python and key concepts in software development such as **data structures and algorithms, object-oriented programming, and system design**.

 I am currently an acoustic consultant (nothing to do with acoustic guitars!) travelling up and down the UK collecting noise data to use in assessments for construction and built envrionments.
 This involves a lot of data processing, data analysing and Excel.
-I am also a part-time product tester for Jenson8 which is using VR / gamified Psychometric testing to provide insight into workforce metrics such as teamwork, leadership, problem-solving etc, which I find very exciting and intriguing.
-I hoping the role will expand out into a technical support role so I can transistion to the tech industry, away from the acoustics industry.
-I believe that my transferable skills and commitment to continuous learning will enable me to thrive in a technical role and hopefully onto a development/engineering or data analyst role.
+I am also a freelance product tester and technical support for Jenson8 which is use VR / gamified psychometric testing to provide insight into workforce metrics such as teamwork, leadership, problem-solving etc, which I find very exciting and intriguing.
+I believe that my transferable skills and commitment to continuous learning will enable me to thrive in a tech role and hopefully onto a development/engineering or data analyst role.

 ## SKILLS:
 - Languages: Python, JavaScript, HTML, CSS